bassmanitram/actions-for-nautilus/README.md

 first use the configurator, if no existing configuration file is found, the delivered [sample configuration](./configurator/sample-config.json) will be installed.

+The project has a [wiki](wiki) that is used to share tips and tricks and useful configuration examples.

 # Installation
 ## Debian-based systems